European Windows vs North American: A Comprehensive Comparison Guide

 This level of customization enables homeowners to achieve a cohesive, personalized look throughout their home while addressing functional requirements.

-American Windows
+North American Windows

-While American window manufacturers offer various styles and designs, the customization options may not be as extensive as those found in European window lines.
+While North American window manufacturers offer various styles and designs, the customization options may not be as extensive as those found in European window lines.
 Standard color choices and hardware finishes are typically available, but more specialized customizations may be limited or require custom orders, potentially increasing costs.

 Average Cost of New Windows